 Paphos and the west coast of Cyprus

-Our last stop on our Cyprus road trip is the resort of Paphos, or Pafos.
+Our last stop on our Cyprus road trip is Paphos, or Pafos.
 Paphos is divided into two parts, Lower Paphos and Upper Paphos.
 The upper part is the historical center of the city and below – in Kato Pafos – you will find many resorts,hotels and restaurants, but also some important sights, such as the Tombs of the Kings and Paphos Castle.

 From Paphos you can take a number of beautiful trips with a rental car to the west coast of Cyprus, where you can visit the Manolis Bay and the Blue Lagoon.
 At about half an hour drive from Paphos you will find Avakas Gorge where you can make a nice hike.